christex-foundation/progression-framework/frameworks/hr.md

           - 'Seeks out and uncovers differing perspectives to their own.'
       - level: 3
         criteria:
-          - 'Shares insight and works with Monzonauts across People and other collectives to influence the development of Christex Foundation plans and priorities.
+          - 'Shares insight and works with employees across People and other collectives to influence the development of Christex Foundation plans and priorities.
 Understands how to manage stakeholder involvement.
-Supports and coaches Monzonauts, particularly managers, in understanding and complying with relevant policies and practices.'
+Supports and coaches employees, particularly managers, in understanding and complying with relevant policies and practices.'
           - 'Is comfortable with critical conversations, and gives useful actionable feedback that gets good results.'
           - 'Is able to take into account different perspectives and improve their work as a result.'
       - level: 4